dooadex/ApolloAuto/GNSS/NTRIP/README.md

-NTRIPClient.exe is English.
+'NTRIPClient.exe' is English.

-NtripClient_v2.1.zip is Korean.
+'NtripClient_v2.1.zip' is Korean.